 12. Development Agreement

-As required for PDD properties, a Development Agreement is proposed to govern the development of the Project.
-The Agreement has not yet been finalized and will be presented directly to the City Commission with the applications, when ready.
+As required for PDD properties, a Development Agreement (DA) is proposed to govern the development of the Project.
+Please refer to the related agenda Cover Memo regarding the Development Agreement for terms and conditions of the Agreement.

 STAFF RECOMMENDATIONS